How to install iOS 13 beta right now

-Apple on Monday revealed iOS 13, the next version of the operating system software that runs on your iPhone ($1,000 at Amazon) and iPod Touch.
-Notice we didn't say iPad?
-That's because the iPad now has its own OS, called iPadOS.
-Updates to both platforms include a dedicated dark mode, new Messages features, an updated Photos app and a revamped Maps experience.
-Apple also announced MacOS 10.15, WatchOS 6, and TVOS 13.
-Once again, you can help Apple test the unreleased software through its beta program.
+Apple recently revealed iOS 13 for the iPhone and iPod Touch.
+It also announced the iPad is finally getting its own operating system, with iPadOS.
+Both software updates include a long list of new features, ranging from an official systemwide dark mode, new privacy features, improved Apple Maps, and a whole new multitasking workflow for the iPad.
+Apple also announced WatchOS 6, MacOS 10.15 Catalina, and TVOS 13 during its Worldwide Developers Conference keynote.

+Once again, Apple is offering a beta program for you to help test the upcoming software updates before release this fall.

-The first release of iOS 13 is only available for developers with a paid developer account, but Apple has said that the public beta will launch in July.
-Once the public beta is available, anyone who wants to help test can do so.
+The initial release of the iOS 13 beta is only available for developers with a paid account, with the free public beta scheduled to begin in July.

 Installing the beta is an easy process, taking very little of your time.
 However, you'll need to make sure you have a backup and are aware that things will not always work.